Webster's Unabridged Dictionary - Letter E - Page 42

 All we have from the Opposition is empty rhetoric.

 Epiphoneme (n.)
 Epiphonema.
+[R.]

 Epiphora (n.)
+(Med.)
 The watery eye; a disease in which the tears accumulate in the eye, and trickle over the cheek.

 Epiphora (n.)
+(Rhet.)
 The emphatic repetition of a word or phrase, at the end of several sentences or stanzas.

 Epiphragm (n.)
+(Zool.)
 A membranaceous or calcareous septum with which some mollusks close the aperture of the shell during the time of hibernation, or aestivation.

-Epiphylospermous (a.)
-Bearing fruit on the back of the leaves, as ferns.
+Epiphyllospermous (a.)
+(Bot.)
+Bearing fruit on the back of the leaves, as ferns. -- Harris (1710).

 Epiphyseal (a.)
-Alt. of Epiphysial
+Alt. of Epiphysial.

 Epiphysial (a.)
 (Anat.)
 Pertaining to, or having the nature of, an epiphysis.